Terre Haute, Indiana Therapists

 Factors May Affect Residents’ Mental Health

-This biggest factor present that may contribute to poor mental health is poverty.
+The biggest factor present that may contribute to poor mental health is poverty.
 Several studies show an undeniable connection between poverty and mental illness, and that people of low socioeconomic status have a higher likelihood of developing or living with mental illness.
 Some stats worth noting are the following:

-• Children who grow up in poverty are more likely to perform poorly in school and demonstrate worse cognitive, attention-related and behavioral outcomes than their peers.
-They are also more likely to exhibit higher rates of depressive and anxiety disorders, delinquency and almost every psychiatric disorder in adulthood.
+• Children who grow up in poverty are more likely to perform poorly in school and demonstrate worse cognitive, attention-related, and behavioral outcomes than their peers.
+They are also more likely to exhibit higher rates of depressive and anxiety disorders, delinquency, and almost every psychiatric disorder in adulthood.

-• Poverty in adults is associated with anxiety and depressive disorders, psychological distress and suicide.
+• Poverty in adults is associated with anxiety and depressive disorders, psychological distress, and suicide.